 Our experience, knowledge and lessons learned - all here just for you.

-As a translator and/or a reviewer, this guide is to help you understand the LingoHub workflow and ensure quality translations for the projects you are working on.
+In this guide, we help you understand the LingoHub workflow and how to ensure quality translations for the projects you are working on.

-There is a documentation available if you want to learn more about statuses.
+There is a detailed documentation available if you want to learn more about statuses.

 Read the dashboard

-1 - indicates that this language's translation is complete and that no additional work is needed.
+1 - indicator that this language's translation is complete and that no additional work is needed

-2 - shows that there are missing translations for this language.
+2 - indicator that there are missing translations for this language

-7 - indicates LingoChecks failures, meaning some of your translations don't respect the rules set up for the corresponding text segments and need your attention.
+7 - indicates the number of LingoChecks failures.
+Some of your translations do not respect the rules set up for the corresponding text segments and need your attention.

-Clicking on either of these annotated areas will redirect you to the editor.
-Clicking on the progress bars 1 and 2 will show you all text segments while the others will open the editor and filter the text segments according to the status or the state of the Lingochecks.
+Clicking on either of the annotated areas will redirect you to the editor.
+Clicking on the progress bars 1 and 2 will show you all text segments while clicking the others will open the editor and filter the text segments according to the status or the state of the Lingochecks.

-As a translator, the editor is where you are going to do most of your work, so it's important to fully understand all of its tools and options.
-If you haven't already, please check this documentation to dive into the editor features.
+As a translator, the editor is where you are going to do most of your work.
+It is important to fully understand all of its features and options.
+If you have not already, please check this detailed documentation to learn more about it.

 Ensure translations quality

 Lingohub provides a quality check feature called Lingochecks, which helps you respect the translation rules that are set for the project.
 The image below displays a failed LingoCheck.

-Translations can also be tricky, so in case you have doubts regarding an expression's meaning or context, don't hesitate to reach out to your team members for clarification.
+Translations can be tricky, in case you have doubts regarding an expression's meaning or context, use our comment feature to reach out to your team members for clarification.
 Make sure you read the detailed article on the comment feature here.

 Keep an eye on your notifications

-You've now made it through our getting started guide for translators.
-If there's anything we can help you with, please get in touch at [email protected].
+Congratulations!
+You finished our getting started guide for translators.
+If there's anything we can help you with, please get in touch with our support.